 For brands, EQ is especially important for customer acquisition and retention.
 With half of consumers ready to walk away from a brand after a negative experience, good customer experience has the power to impact the bottom line.
 A marketer can influence the customer relationship through channels like social media, website, phone calls, and more.

 In a recent study on EQ, Invoca partnered with Adobe to find out how today’s consumers think brands are succeeding or failing to deliver emotionally intelligent experiences.
-You can dive deeper into the study’s findings here.
 We found that most consumers think that brands across industries are falling short in three key components of EQ—empathy, personalization, and adaptability.

 It can be a challenge to successfully implement emotionally intelligent customer experiences.
 Brands typically don’t know if they are disappointing a customer until the customer is already disappointed—and probably angry about it.
 “Then brands spend time reacting to the disappointed few instead of thinking more broadly about creating a great experience,” says Adam Justis, Director of Product Marketing, Adobe Experience Cloud.